 Beltrami County and surrounding areas hold the highest levels of poverty in Minnesota.
 Families face several health disparities and barriers to care including lack of oral health literacy.
-To combat this issue, Northern Dental Access Center in Bemidji applied for a grant from America's ToothFairy for a educational concept they hoped would serve as an at-home, long-term motivational tool
+To combat this issue, Northern Dental Access Center in Bemidji applied for a grant from America's ToothFairy for an educational concept they hoped would serve as an at-home, long-term motivational tool.

 "When educating kids, we discuss how they need to be their own Superhero and fight off the “bad guys” (sugar bugs) when brushing and flossing their teeth," Angie Keprios, Outreach Coordinator, told us.
 "At the end of our presentation, we ask that all kids join our ‘Cavity Fighting Club’.
 In doing so they receive an oral hygiene kit, and a superhero cape to take home and wear as they brush and floss their teeth.